-(j) Alignment with Council Priorities: The City Manager shall provide the City Council with an overview of how the proposed budget prioritizes investments in equity, environmental justice, civility, transparency, respect and service and include the scored results of the Budget Equity Tool process as an appendix for the transparent evaluation of equity impacts in our final decision.
+- (i) Civic Engagement: As part of the proposed budget development process, staff should seek public input on the priorities used to formulate the budget through the collection of community comments via the budget website prior to the City Manager's final decision making for and presentation of the proposed budget and CIP. - (j) Alignment with Council Priorities: The City Manager shall provide the City Council with an overview of how the proposed budget prioritizes investments in equity, environmental justice, civility, transparency, respect and service and include the scored results of the Budget Equity Tool process, in the budget document, for the transparent evaluation of equity impacts in our final decision.

-ADOPTED: November 22, 2022
+ADOPTED: November 26, 2024